litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-Routes.md

 ### Prerequisites

     • Litmus-Portal should be installed on Cluster.
-    • Cypress should be installed and running on Gitlab-Runner.
+    • Cypress should be installed and running on Runner-Machine.

 ### Test Case 1: